radlyeel/pySiva/README.md

 # PySiva

 ## Description
-For a solid introduction to Digital Image Prceossing, see live.ece.utexas.edu/class/siva/default.htm.
+For a solid introduction to Digital Image Processing, see live.ece.utexas.edu/class/siva/default.htm.
 Clicking the "SIVA DIP" tab takes you to live.ece.utexas.edu/class/siva/siva_dip.htm, the demo gllery, a rich suite of "live" demos.
-Thse demos are written as Labview "VI"s, which is a problem for thoe without Labiew and/or IMAQ.
-Compiled Windows executables, but for MacOS and Linux users, there seems to be no access.
+Thse demos are written as Labview VIs, which is a problem for those without Labview and/or the Labview moduleIMAQ.
+Compiled Windows executables are available, but for MacOS and Linux users there seems to be no access.

 Yhe intent of PySiva is to bridge that gap by implementing selected demos in Python with OpenCV anf Tkinter.